Get Tech Tips

 #2 – Show up on time

-Your friends, Facebook, Snapchat… they can all wait.
-Give your work your full attention while at work
+Your friends, Facebook, and Snapchat can all wait.
+Give your work your full attention while at work.

 If you're just sitting around because you don't have any tasks at the moment, try to tidy up your van or read some books about the trade.
 I highly recommend Refrigeration and Air Conditioning Technology (RACT manual) for everyone and Dick Wirz's Commercial Refrigeration for Air Conditioning Technicians for those of you who work in refrigeration.

 The only time it's acceptable to use your phone is if you're using it for diagnosis (such as using measureQuick, the Danfoss Reftools app, a calculator, etc.) or educational purposes.

 Oh, and while you're at it, get good at working on and installing HVAC/R systems.
 That helps as well.